-If a character's knockback path is stopped before being placed three squares, or the specified number of squares if greater, and wasn't stopped because a character occupies the next square in its knockback path, immediately deal that character 1 damage.
+If a character's knockback path is stopped before being placed the specified number of squares and wasn't stopped because a character occupies the next square in its knockback path, immediately deal that character 1 damage.
 This is called knockback damage.